Radivilias: Publication and reception

 The work was commissioned by Jan Abramowicz, one of Radziwiłł's political allies and later Voivode of Smolensk.
 The poem was first published in 1592 in Vilnius together with several other Latin works by Andreas Volanus, Pedro Ruiz de Moros, and others.
+There are eight known surviving copies of Radivilias.
+The only copy in Lithuania is kept by the Library of the Lithuanian Academy of Sciences and was originally owned by Kazimierz Leon Sapieha (1609–1656).

 In 1580s and 1590s, there were several works published that glorified military achievements of the Radziwiłł family.
 A letter written by Wacław Agryppa in 1578 indicates that this was an intentional campaign to promote not only the Radziwiłł family but also their patriotic vision of the Grand Duchy of Lithuania independent of Poland.

 The first critical evaluation of Radviliana was published in 1747 by the librarian of Józef Andrzej Załuski.
 At the time, it was described as a mere panegyric with no new or clear ideas.
 Such critical evaluations were repeated by various authors until mid-20th century when historian reevaluated the poem's historical context and artistic merit.

-There are eight known surviving copies of Radivilias.
-The only copy in Lithuania is kept by the library of the Lithuanian Academy of Sciences and was originally owned by Kazimierz Leon Sapieha (1609–1656).
+Translations and adaptations

 The poem was translated into Lithuanian language as Radviliada by the literary historian Sigitas Narbutas in 1997.
 Since then, the poem has been added to the high school curriculum in Lithuania.
 In 2015, film Radivilias which was described as "cinematic journey" as it mixed different genres (drama, documentary, behind the scenes) highlighted some of the key episodes from the lives of Mikołaj "the Red" Radziwiłł, Mikołaj "the Black" Radziwiłł, and Mikołaj Krzysztof "the Orphan" Radziwiłł and traced some of their descendants in the present day.

-The poem was translated into Italian language by the scholar Simone Carboni in 2022.
+The poem was translated into Belarusian by Žanna Niekraševič-Karotkaja (published in 2011–12).
+Italian translation by the scholar Simone Carboni was published in 2022.